glpi-project/doc/source/modules/assets/softwares.rst

 ~~~~~~~~

-.. ??? _onglet-logiciels-installations:
+..  _onglet-logiciels-installations:

 Installations
 ~~~~~~~~~~~~~

 The installation of a software on a computer is visualized through a :ref:`version <versions_soft>` and can be consulted on a software form (list of computers having at least one version installed), on a version form (computers having this version installed) and finally on a computer form (list of versions of installed softwares, sorted by category).

 .. note::

-   * column `license` is filled only when the license is affected to the concerned computer
+   * Column `license` is filled only when the license is affected to the concerned computer
-   * the initial display of different categories depend upon user preferences (see [manage preferences](01-premiers-pas/03_Utiliser_GLPI/04_Gérer_ses_préférences.rst").
+   * The initial display of different categories depend upon user preferences (see [manage preferences](01-premiers-pas/03_Utiliser_GLPI/04_Gérer_ses_préférences.rst").

 .. ???
 Deux options sont disponibles sur la liste des installations de logiciels d'un ordinateur.
 Au dessus de la liste, **Installer** manuellement une version d'un logiciel sur le poste (nécessite de sélectionner le logiciel et la version) : si une licence est associée à celui-ci la "version d'utilisation" de la licence est automatiquement renseignée.